IBM/agile-service-manager-gis-map-plugin/README.md

 ```
 This will start the application and you will see console log output indicating the configuration used to start the app and the ports it is running on.

-### Running on Docker
+### Running with Docker
-The latest version of the app is available to download for Dockerhub and start using immediate.
-To do this jump straight to [Running Docker](#Running-Docker).
+If you wish to run the project using Docker containers you will need to do the first build the image using the steps in [Building Docker image](#Building-Docker-image).
+After that jump to [Running Docker](#Running-Docker) to start the container version of the project.

 #### Building Docker image
 To build the docker image first follow the instructions in the [Building](#Building) step.
 Then run the following commands.